 The “red coat” problem refers to an unexpected change in coat color from almost any normal base color to a red or reddish brown.
 Reports of “red coat” have occurred for a number of years, but cases are infrequent and inconsistent, making the condition difficult to study.
 Diet, among other factors, has been identified by some owners as a potential underlying cause of “red coat.”
 Here are the facts:

 - Nutrient deficiency: It is true that a dietary deficiency of certain nutrients can adversely affect coat quality and color.
-A deficiency of the minerals copper or zinc and of the essential amino acids tyrosine and phenylalanine can lead to changes in coat quality and color.
-However, essential nutrient deficiencies also cause serious health problems along with these coat changes.
-Copper deficiency leads to anemia, skin lesions, and impaired growth; zinc deficiency causes skin lesions and impairs the immune system; and phenylalanine deficiency can cause neurological problems.
-In addition, reputable pet-food companies have formulated their diets to ensure that they contain optimal levels of copper, zinc, and amino acids so that a deficiency in these nutrients is not the cause of reported red-coat problems in dogs and cats.
+A copper deficiency or deficiency of the essential amino acis tyrosine and phenylalanie can lead to changes in coat quality and colour.
+However, essential nutrient deficiencies can also cause serious health problems such as skin lesions and impaired growth.
+Pet food companies that make complete and balanced pet food will formulate their diest with optimal levels of essential nutrients including copper and amino acids.

 - Beet pulp: Beet pulp is often targeted as a potential cause of “red coat” in dogs, because of the perception that this ingredient is the color of beets—red.
 However, the beet pulp that is included in pet foods is not red in color.
 It is derived from sugar beets (not red beets) from which the sugar has been extracted and is actually light gray in color.
 Moreover, there is no evidence suggesting a connection between the consumption of beet pulp and a change in coat color in dogs or cats.